 There are so many options for driving around Norway, and there are so many interesting places to see.
 We had a huge bucket list.
 When we put all points of interested to our map, we realised it would take us around 2 months to see everything.
 That was a little unrealistic, so we needed to trim down the trip.

 Eventually, we settled for a 2 week Norway road trip starting from Oslo and ending back in Oslo.
 But since our initial plan included Tromsø, we decided to fly from Oslo to the Arctic Circle and back, and rent a car in the Northern city as well.
 We basically agreed to do two Norway road trips within one visit.
+We recommend adding Tromsø to your list as well, in order to see the beautiful Northern Lights in Norway.
+It's something truly magical.

 Day 1 - Oslo to Lillehammer